Did you know that 37% of work-related ill-health cases in the UK are mental health related, costing an average of £1,035 per employee, per year?

 If there was ever a reason for organisations to review their working environment in terms of the impact it has on employees mental health and therefore their performance, this has got to be up there.

 But why should organisations be looking to promote positive mental health at work?

-While the overall rate of sickness absence has fallen by 15-20% since 2009, absence due to mental ill health has risen by around 5%.
-In addition to this, whilst the percentage of days off due to all types of illness is lower than a decade ago, presenteeism is increasing year on year.
+Well, aside from the statistic above, it is also worth noting that whilst the overall rate of sickness absence has fallen by 15-20% since 2009, absence due to mental ill-health has risen by around 5%.
+In addition to this, whilst the percentage of days off due to all types of illness is lower than a decade ago, presenteeism (the term used to describe the lost productivity that occurs when employees turn up at work when they are ill and perform below par) is increasing year on year.

 What are the risks to your organisation?

-With employees on long term sick leave the knock-on effect on other members of the team can be increased workload and hours, putting their mental wellbeing at risk, perhaps resulting in additional sickness absence.
+The knock-on effect on other members of the team of colleague being on long-term sick leave which puts their mental health at risk, perhaps resulting in additional sickness absence and/or presenteeism.

 What are the benefits of improving mental health in the workplace?

 The list of risks to an organisation from not supporting employees mental health is a long one, however, the good news is that there are considerable benefits to organisations that promote a culture of well-being in the workplace.